africanvisionmalawi/avm-site/src/pages/news/retreat-to-the-farm.md

 homepage_sort_order: 1

 ---
-2021 brings another year of wonderful retreats in the heart of the Loire Valley.
-Starting with Yoga and Mindful Stargazing in August subject to Covid permitting.
+2021 takes you to France for Yoga and Mindful Stargazing in August subject to Covid permitting.
 More to follow: Yoga; Mindfulness; Breakthrough to Zen; Recharge and Unwind; Reconnect, Rewind, Restore … or try more than one!

 20% of the income goes to support the orphan and vulnerable children of Malawi, so do please support Sam in these very popular retreats and have a wonderful treat for yourself!